-If you are considering facial plastic surgery in Seattle Washington - in particular a facelift contact Top Seattle facial plastic surgeon William A. Portuese.
+If you are considering a facelift in Seattle Washington - in particular facial plastic surgery contact Top facial plastic surgeon William A. Portuese.
 Board certified by the American Board of Facial Plastic and Reconstructive Surgery and by the American Board of Otolaryngology, Head & Neck Surgery.
 William Portuese MD is the current president of the Washington State Chapter of Facial Plastic Surgeons.

 William Portuese MD is also a Clinical Instructor in the Dept. of Otolaryngology, Head & Neck Surgery at the University of Washington, and the author of numerous publications in his field.
 He regularly gives presentations about facial plastic surgery on local, national and international levels.

 When the facial aging process begins to take place and the face is sometimes out of harmony with the eyelids or forehead, some patients become self-conscious.
-And when patients state that they look older than they truly feel or their friends tell them that they look tired and not well rested, a facelift or a neck lift is performed.
-The facelift or necklift is a very popular procedure done frequently in the United States and it is in the top 1/3 in popularity of all cosmetic procedures performed on the face.
-The facelift is done for cosmetic reasons, and it is a facial procedure that is done on the face and neck to rejuvenate the face.
+And when patients state that they look older than they truly feel or their friends tell them that they look tired and not well rested, a facelift is performed.
+The facelift is a very popular procedure done frequently in the United States and it is in the top 1/3 in popularity of all cosmetic procedures performed on the face.
+The facelift is done for cosmetic reasons, and it is a facial procedure that is done on the face to rejuvenate the face.
 This facial procedure tightens up lax facial skin, neck skin and muscles, jowls, and addresses neck fat as well.
-It also tightens the muscles in the face, the posterior portion of the neck and the front portion of the neck.
-Excess skin is removed around the ears and fat is removed underneath the neck.
+It also tightens the muscles in the face, the posterior portion and front portion of the neck.
+Excess skin is removed around the ears and fat is removed.

-There are different types of facelifts that are performed at The Seattle Facelift Center®.
+There are different types of facelifts that are performed here at our Medical Center.
 There is a traditional facelift, which addresses a full facelift and neck lift.
 This addresses facial skin laxity, the jowls and all of the neck fat and laxity of the muscles in the neck.
 There is also a mini facelift, which is done for simple facial laxity to lift the jowls only and does not address the neck area.
-This is typically done on younger patients less than 50 years old who just have jowling but have an adequate jaw neck line.
+This is typically done on younger patients less than 50 years old who just have jowling but have an adequate jaw line.
 There is also a neck lift alone, which can usually be done on patients who are less than 50 years old, to address only neck fat and redefine the jaw line, but it does nothing for the jowls and facial laxity.

-A facelift can be done as a stand-alone procedure, or it can be done in conjunction with other top facelift procedures, such as eyelid surgery or nasal surgery or rhinoplasty.
-The best facelift candidate in Seattle Washington is a woman or man in good health whose face, neck, and jowls have begun to sag.
+A facelift can be done as a stand-alone procedure, or it can be done in conjunction with other top face procedures, such as eyelid surgery or nasal surgery or rhinoplasty.
+The best facelift candidate in Washington is a woman or man in good health whose face, neck, and jowls have begun to sag.
 It helps to have some good elasticity left in the neck skin, so that the result will be longer lasting.
-The average age of patients having a facelift performed are between forty and sixty, but occasionally patients at The Seattle Facelift Center® have had this procedure in their seventies.
+The average age of patients having a facelift performed are between forty and sixty, but occasionally patients at or local medical clinic have had this procedure in their seventies.
 A facelift is not going to give the patient a totally different look, but will restore skin and muscle structure to the way it once looked.
-For the best outcome for a facelift in Seattle WA - Bellevue WA contact us today.
+For the best outcome for a facelift in Bellevue WA contact us today.